-This section details installing the camera to a wall or to a ceiling.
-Note that the wall or ceiling must be capable of supporting a minimum of three times the weight of the camera and a bracket (if used).
+This section details installing the camera to a solid wall.

+Caution: The wall must be capable of supporting a minimum of four (4) times the weight of the camera and the wall mount bracket.

-DO NOT connect the camera to the power supply during installation.
+Warning: DO NOT connect the camera to the power supply during installation.